First Nations Water and Wastewater Action Plan

 Over 50% of on-reserve public distribution systems will meet weekly national testing guidelines for bacteriological parameters (e.g. based on testing frequency recommended in the GCDWQ).

 |a Performance indicators are defined in the Performance Measurement Strategies and/or Performance Measurement Frameworks of each federal partner.

 b Results exclude communities in British Columbia transferred to the First Nations Health Authority in late 2013.

 c Health Canada will report on this new indicator starting in 2016–2017 for the next five years (as approved in the latest First Nations Water and Wastewater Action Plan Treasury Board attestation.)

 Comments on variances:

-The difference between Planned Spending and Actual Spending primarily reflects additional funding provided through Supplementary Estimates for the First Nations Water and Wastewater Action Plan.
+The difference between Planned Spending and Total Authorities primarily reflects funding provided through Supplementary Estimates for Operation Return Home: Manitoba Interlake Flood Remediation and Settlement.

-Results achieved by non-federal and non-governmental partners: Not applicable
+Results achieved by non-federal partners and non-governmental partners: Not applicable

 Program Design and Partnerships Directorate, Community Infrastructure Branch